United Kingdom driving test: Eyesight test

 Before getting to the car, the examiner will ask the candidate to read a car's number plate at a distance.
 The distance required is 20.5 metres for an old-style plate (A123 ABC) and 20 metres for a new style plate (AB51 ABC).
 If the candidate needs corrective lenses to do this, then they must be worn during the test.
 If the candidate fails to read the first number plate correctly, then the examiner asks the candidate to read a second number plate.
 If the candidate cannot correctly read the second number plate, they will be taken further forward for one more attempt.
 If the number plate cannot read from here, then the examiner must use a tape measure to measure the correct distance between the candidate and a third number plate.
 If the candidate cannot read the third number plate, then the candidate is deemed to have failed and the test will not continue.
 The DVLA will be informed and the candidate's provisional licence will be revoked.

 The candidate will have to reapply for a provisional driving licence and attend a test centre to have an eyesight check before they are allowed to rebook a test.
 If successful, the DVSA standard eyesight test must still be completed at the candidate's next practical driving test.

 Vehicle safety questions

 The "Show me tell me" changed on 4 December 2017.
-The examiner will ask the candidate one ‘tell me’ question (where you explain how they would carry out a safety task) at the start of the test and before the candidate starts driving.
-This new element is to allow the candidate to demonstrate how to carry out a safety task while driving.
-These are phrased in the form "Show me..." and "Tell me..."; as such.
-The "show me" questions that may be asked while the vehicle is moving are:
+The examiner will ask the candidate one "tell me" question (where they explain how they would carry out a safety task) at the start of the test and before the candidate starts driving.
+The new "show me" element is to allow the candidate to demonstrate how to carry out a safety task while driving.
+These are phrased in the form "Show me..." and "Tell me...".